drumtj/map-extension/README.md

 - you can clone an object with the clone() method.
 - you can use map, filter, reduce like an array.

-In an array you have to loop around to find the elements, and in an object you have to loop around to know the total length.
-Mapx brings together the advantages of arrays and objects.
-We have improved the inconvenience of the existing Map Class.
+Arrays have some nice features for manipulating data such as map, forEach, filter, and reduce, but the disadvantage of using loops to check for the inclusion of elements.
+And objects can find elements quickly using keys, but you have to use loops to process the data, which is inconvenient for handling deep data.
+Mapx improves on the inconveniences of traditional Map Classes and brings the benefits of arrays and objects.

 ## Installing